aya-alsek/BuildWise/docs/requirements/non-functional-requirements.md

 ## NFR-SEC-03 — Authorization

-The system shall restrict access to project information and actions according to the user's permissions and project role.
+The system shall restrict access to project information and actions based on the authenticated user's project role and permissions.

-A User shall not be able to access or modify private project data without authorization.
+An authenticated user shall only be able to access or modify private project data for projects in which they have the required permissions

 ## NFR-SEC-04 — Input Validation